The Tintype in the Box: Photo Mystery

 married

-Widow for 18 years.
+Widow for eighteen years.
 Died just days before son-in-law John Kenny.

 Margaret Mary McKenny

-Married John Kenny (mat maker/hatter).
-Died age 33 in childbirth along with infant daughter Margaret.
+Married John Kenny.
+Died age 33 along with her infant daughter Margaret.

 Never married.
-Raised sister's orphaned daughters for 32 years, then helped raise grandchildren.
+Raised her sister's orphaned daughters for 32 years, then helped raise their children.

 John Kenny